sigstore/sigstore-python/docs/policy.md

 !!! warning

-    This step is performed before the `Timestamping` step in the worfklow.
+    This step is performed before the `Timestamping` step in the workflow.

 ### Signing Choices